top of page

 Toned Ginny bw.jpg

-Ginny Greene
+Ginny Greene (she/her)

-Ginny is a recently retired journalist of more than 40 years and has been an editor at top papers in seven states during her career, including The Star Tribune, Colorado Springs Gazette, Miami Herald and St. Paul Pioneer Press.
+Ginny is a retired journalist of more than 40 years and has been an editor at top papers in seven states during her career, including The Star Tribune, Colorado Springs Gazette, Miami Herald and St. Paul Pioneer Press.
 A Texas native and graduate of the University of Texas , she also owned her own website design and marketing business in Colorado Springs.
 She has lived in the Twin Cities since 2012.
 She was a medical writer at MSP Communications and is thrilled to be volunteering at the MECFS Clinic MN to help promote this essential service.
 She looks forward to playing a role in Dr. Ruby's amazing humanitarian efforts.

 "When I learned of Dr. Ruby's clinic for those suffering from chronic fatigue, I knew I wanted to help in her pursuits, even if simply a communications position.
 More potential patients, donors and others in supportive roles need to hear Dr. Ruby's message: That everyone is entitled to treatment so that they can get their lives back.
 The hand-on approach to chronic fatigue that Dr. Ruby practices at her clinic is a fascinating and time-honored alternative to expensive drugs and treatments that the patients cannot cannot tolerate."